navaspinheiro/RAI/index.md

 ![image](https://user-images.githubusercontent.com/68818979/172059949-64980a57-7331-41be-ad77-4fd18f1c7cb8.png)

-<font size="2">Picture 17 – respondent’s demographic data by Economic Sectors (A), Market Segment (B), Roles (C) and Department (D)</font>
+<font size="2">Figure 17 – respondent’s demographic data by Economic Sectors (A), Market Segment (B), Roles (C) and Department (D).
+Source: Research results</font>

 In relation to the country where the respondent company is head-quartered, this is the geographical distribution, based on each country’s capital geolocation.

 ![image](https://user-images.githubusercontent.com/68818979/172059980-bfe177f4-376b-47e5-9531-95bb889add1c.png)

-<font size="2">Picture 18 – geolocation of country’s capital of where are the respondent’s companies headquartered.
-Image source: produced using R tool and the tmap library</font>
+<font size="2">Figure 18 – geolocation of country’s capital of where are the respondent’s companies headquartered.
+Image source: produced using R tool and the tmap library.
+Source: Research results</font>

 ![image](https://user-images.githubusercontent.com/68818979/172060006-dc586d8e-3244-4820-9494-f673da8a1c31.png)

-<font size="2">Picture 19 – Country of the headquarter of respondent’s organizations</font>
+<font size="2">Figure 19 – Country of the headquarter of respondent’s organizations.
+Source: Research results</font>

 Supporting the conclusions – at the body of the text, these three graphs depicted together demonstrates that the major portion of respondents are positively engaged with the Responsible AI principles, all of them positioned at least onto the third quartile of respective graphs, comparing both with the same scale, from 0 (zero) to 100% of engagement index.

 ![image](https://user-images.githubusercontent.com/68818979/172060027-99d4df75-b55e-4cfa-b121-10d6be55b610.png)

-<font size="2">Picture 20 – Major engagement indexes supporting RAI principles, the Requirements for high-risk AI systems and the NITI practices</font>
+<font size="2">Figure 20 – Major engagement indexes supporting RAI principles, the Requirements for high-risk AI systems and the NITI practices.
+Source: Research results</font>